In a bold move that may come as a surprise to you, I drove to Providence, RI for Rhode Island Comic Con – “The Biggest Show In The Smallest State”.

 We arrived at the Dunkin’ Donuts Center at 10:30am, thirty minutes after doors opened.
 The line was still a couple blocks long, with the line winding towards the entrance for the security checkpoint.
 The bag check & metal detector may have contributed to this, but I feel like doors opened late to begin with.
 But we finally got in at 11:30am.

 Getting to/from the photo ops to the show floor was a 15 minute run.
 The first time, I missed the photo op with Billy Dee Williams (Lando Calrissian from Star Wars).
 They apparently locked photo sales for the rest of the day.
 But fortunately near the end of the con, they announced a surprise second photo session.
-No thanks to the staff, I figured it out and got to Billy in the nick of time!
+I got to Billy in the nick of time!
 I had already met him when he signed my figures & Topps card, so finally getting the photo was the cherry on top.

 And there was no shortage of vendor booths, that’s for sure!
 We didn’t get to attend any of the panels, but just the meet & greets and booths alone took up our whole day.
 There was everything from phone cases, prints, Lego minifigures, to even Microsoft.
 Aisles and aisles of fun things to look at!
 Here’s some of the swag I scored: